Free and Wild: Horses of the Numu: Photography Exhibition Hosted by The Patricia Qualls Gallery

 In the language of the Northern Paiute, Numu means “The People.”
 To the tribes of the region, these wild horses are not merely wildlife; they are kin—a living connection to the land, the spirit, and the ancestors.
 Yet today, this connection is under threat.
 These herds face federal plans that seek to uproot them from the ancestral lands they have inhabited for generations.

-Through the evocative lenses of Canadian photographer Marni Grossman and photographer Sheila Georgis, this exhibition captures the raw majesty of a herd at a crossroads.
+Through the evocative lenses of Canadian photographer Marni Grossman and Sheila Georis, this exhibition captures the raw majesty of a herd at a crossroads.
 Every image serves as a witness to their grace and a plea for their right to remain home.

 Your attendance is a stand for their survival.
-This is a non-profit event, with all proceeds donated to the Indigenous Wild Horse Society.
-Your support directly funds indigenous-led stewardship and the fight to keep the spirit of the Eastern Sierra wild, protected, and free.
+This is a non-profit event, with proceeds donated to the Indigenous Wild Horse Society.
+Your support directly funds indigenous-led stewardship and the fight to keep the spirit of the Eastern Sierras wild, protected, and free.

 To learn more or donate please visit:

-To view more of Marnie's Work please visit:
+To view more of Marni's Work please visit:

 www.freeandwild.org